-She has also served as President, Past President, of the Public Health Association of BC.
+She is the Executive Director of the Public Health Association of BC and has also served as President and past President of PHABC.
 Shannon Turner, has served as a foster parent, and is an honorary life member of the Vancouver Island Cooperative Preschool Association.

 Prior to undertaking full time Doctoral studies, under the Core Public Health Functions Research Initiative Fellowship, Shannon was Director of Public Health for the Vancouver Island Health Authority.
 In both her professional and personal life Shannon has been dedicated to the promotion of healthy communities, and social justice.
 For more than 25 years she has supported quality improvement activities across the health care continuum from local to international levels of governance.
 Shannon has provided decision support, health promotion, program management, information management, risk management, quality improvement and strategic planning consultant services.
 Shannon served as a keynote in an international Speaking Tour in Sweden and Latvia in 1994 and 1996 and in 2008, she facilitated a thirteen country meeting in Uganda on behalf of the East, Central and South African Public Health Associations.